How to Grow Lavender from Seed

 b.
 By way of a fertilizer, you can sprinkle one tablespoon each of a time-released, all-purpose fertilizer and if you have clay soil, also a tablespoon of pelletized lime.
 Fertilizing lavender is optional; they’ll do just fine if you forget.
 As long as your lavender plants have a sunny, well-drained location, they will be fine.
 For the most part, lavender thrives on neglect.

 c.
 Lavender is NOT an indoor plant; it needs to be planted outside.
-Do not put lavender plants in the ground past the 15th of September in northern climates.
+Do not move lavender transplants in past the 15th of September in northern climates (especially very young ones).
 Plants need time to establish roots prior to winter.
 Also, do not prune lavender plants in the fall, except for cosmetic removal of old flower stalks.
 (Pruning of lavender is optional, but if undertaken, should be done in the springtime only -- no more than 1/3 the length of each branch).

 d.
 For additional information, see our “Lavender 101” flyer at www.LavenderCanada.com (scroll to the bottom of the home page).
 Also follow along on our Facebook page for year-round care instructions: https://www.facebook.com/seafoamlavender/